 Adnan Rashid

-Research Fellow at Concordia University with a PhD in Formal Methods, specializing in formal verification and safety analysis of safety-critical systems such as robotics, autonomous vehicles, satellites, and smart grids.
-Proven track record of applying rigorous mathematical verification techniques to solve real-world engineering challenges, complemented by expertise in reliability engineering and safety assessment.
+Proven track record of applying rigorous mathematical verification techniques to solve real-world engineering challenges, complemented by expertise in reliability engineering and safety analysis.
 Enthusiastic about contributing formal methods expertise to safety-critical system development, verification engineering, and reliability analysis.

 Research Focus